-The following section primarily looks at the gaps in digital skills and providing young people with the necessary skills, knowledge and attitudes that would enable them to minimise the risks and maximise the benefits of participation in an online world.
-The section also analyses some important steps that relevant stakeholders working with youth need to take in order to provide efficient assistance to young people.
+The following section primarily looks at the gaps in the digital skills and providing young people with necessary skills, knowledge and attitudes that would enable them to minimise the risks and maximise the benefits of participation in an online world.
+The section also analyses some important steps that relevant stakeholders working with youth need to take in order to provide efficient assistance to the young people.

-For this purpose, both the opportunities related to digital social inclusion of young people have been explored, as well as the potential risks that young people are exposed to when using digital instruments.
-In this way, we can identify the role of youth workers in the new digital context and how digital tools can help them in better addressing youth's interests and needs.
+For this purpose, both, opportunities related to digital social inclusion of young people had been explored, as well as the potential risks that young people are exposed to when using the digital instruments.
+In this way we can identify the role of youth workers in new digital context and how digital tools can help them in better addressing youth's interests and needs.

-Illustration by Vanda Kovács, Coyote, Issue 27, 2018
+Illustration by Vanda Kovacs, Coyote, Issue 27, 2018

-Opportunities for social inclusion through digitalisation
+Opportunities of social inclusion through digitalisation

 The most significant contributors to the digital divide among young people are income, affordability and access to ICT.
-The Eurostat (2015) data published in Being young in Europe today (see section 7.
-Digital world) reveals that in 2016 91% of young people in the EU made daily use of the internet, compared with 71% for the whole EU population.
-Young people are almost constantly "on the move" when it comes to internet accessibility; in 2016, 83% of young people used mobile phones to access the internet away from home or work, compared with 38% who used a portable computer.
+The Eurostat data published in Being young in Europe today - digital world reveals that in 2016 91% of young people in the EU made daily use of the internet, compared with 71% for the whole EU population.
+Young people are almost constantly 'on the move' when it comes to the Internet accessibility; in 2016, 83% of young people used mobile phones to access the internet away from home or work, compared with 38% who used a portable computer.

-The highest proportion of daily internet users was recorded among youth aged 16-19 years and among those with a higher level of formal education.
+The highest proportion of daily Internet users was recorded among youth aged 16-19 years and among those with a higher level of formal education.
 Higher formal education points to one of the most serious hiatuses of the digital divide - education.
-Helsper (2016) in the report Slipping through the net suggests that youth who come from poorer socio-economic backgrounds and weaker connections with their local community are more exposed to online risks, harassment or bullying.
+Helsper (2016) in the report Slipping through the net suggests the youth who come from the poorer socio-economic backgrounds and weaker connections with their local community are more exposed to online risks or harassment or bullying.
 Their adverse online experiences make them reluctant to use digital means of social inclusion, preferring face-to-face interactions.
-Screenagers - Guidance for digital youth work, published by the National Youth Council of Ireland, is adding to the evidence that the more digitally literate young people are, the safer they will be while using digital technology.
+Screenagers - Guidance for Digital Youth Work, published by the National Youth Council of Ireland is adding to the evidence that the more digitally literate young people, the safer they will be while using digital technology.

-Digital means of social inclusion have tremendous potential to address the challenges faced by the contemporary young generation, but only if guided by awareness of the differences in resources, access, potential and risks for youth well-being and the advancement of wider communities.
+Digital means of social inclusion have tremendous potential to address challenges of the contemporary young generation, but only if guided by awareness of the differences in resources, access, potentials and risks for youth well-being and advancement of the wider communities.